 Step 1: Calculate Potency For the Entire Batch

-In this first section, you can calculate the potency of your infused product that can later be used directly in your recipe using the second section of this calculator.
+This large batch can later be used in your recipe using the second section of this calculator.

 Starting Amount of Cannabis Product in Grams